sumeshshivan/QBLog/README.md

   * QLogLevel_TRACE
   * QLogLevel_DEBUG

-  * By default Log Level is set to QLogLevel_INFO.
+By default Log Level is set to QLogLevel_INFO.

-  * For example:
+For example:
   QBLogSetLevel(QLogLevel_DEBUG);

-- Then change your NSlog messages to one of the follwing accordingly.
+* Then change your NSlog messages to one of the follwing accordingly
+  * QLogLevel_NONE
+  * QLogLevel_ERROR